JuanCely999/Economist-portfolio/README.md

 ### Global trends and public policy elements
 ### Perceptions of Rural Community Based Tourism in the Province of Alto Ricaurte Boyaca
 ### Input output analysis an application for the economy of Boyaca Colombia
+### Analyzing the Spatial Configuration of Agriculture The Colombian Case
+### Perception of the economy of Latin America and the Caribbean due to COVID-19: an analysis of sentiments on Twitter